2017 TRAVEL GUIDE | DAVAO, THE KING CITY OF THE SOUTH

-It’s Kadayawan time, and am sure aside from the festival many would want to see other places and attractions which Davao offers.
-The City of Davao the largest city in the Island of Mindanao and in the Philippines in terms of land area.
-Davao City is also one of the several cities in the Philippines that are independent of any province.
-In recent years, Davao City has emerged as the business, investment and tourism hub for the entire southern Philippines.
-The city has good beaches and mountain resorts and is close to diving spots and the highest peak in the Philippines, Mount Apo.
-LANGUAGE Cebuano, or Bisaya, is the most widely spoken language in the city, but I have met a lot of Ilongos or Hiligaynon speaking people especially during the Training which our group (INTRASPEC MANAGEMENT CONSULTANCY) conducted for Norwegian Scholars of the DMMA College of Southern Philippines.
+Davao the largest city in Mindanao region and in the Philippines in terms of land area.
+The place is also one of the several cities in the Philippines that are independent of any province.
+Not to, mention that the place is home to the Philippine’s President, Rodrigo Duterte, the city is a business, investment, and tourism hub for the entire southern Philippines.
+The place has good beaches; mountain resorts; close to diving spots and the highest peak in the Philippines, Mount Apo.

 THINGS TO DO WHEN VISITING DAVAO